 Mather Memorial Library has seven (7) public access computers and two (2) tablets with printers available for your use.
 Internet users must sign an internet use agreement.
 Computers are content filtered according to CIPA guidelines.

-Fax Machine: Minimal fee to help cover cost.
+Fax Machine: Minimal fee to help cover the cost.

 Copier: Minimal fee to help cover the cost.

 Meeting room: on the second floor is available for public use.

 Inter-Library Loan: We can borrow books for you from other libraries.